Thomas-McKanna/guacamole-claude-computer-use-api/README.md

-The [official Computer Use documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use#computer-tool) states that screenshots should not be above XGA/WXGA since otherwise the LLM API is forced to resize the image to support LLM input constrainsts, which can lead to lower model accuracy and slower performance.
+The [official Computer Use documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use#computer-tool) states that screenshots should not be above XGA/WXGA since otherwise the LLM API is forced to resize the image to support LLM input constraints, which can lead to lower model accuracy and slower performance.
 This demo is configured to use XGA, which is 1024 x 768 pixels.